PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 If ``SO_REUSEPORT`` support is available, allows multiple threads and processes to open listening sockets for the same port.

-Since 4.1.0, when ``pdns-distributes-queries`` is set to false and ``reuseport`` is enabled, every thread will open a separate listening socket to let the kernel distribute the incoming queries instead of running a distributor thread (which could otherwise be a bottleneck) and avoiding thundering herd issues, thus leading to much higher performance on multi-core boxes.
+Since 4.1.0, when ``pdns-distributes-queries`` is set to false and ``reuseport`` is enabled, every worker-thread will open a separate listening socket to let the kernel distribute the incoming queries instead of running a distributor thread (which could otherwise be a bottleneck) and avoiding thundering herd issues, thus leading to much higher performance on multi-core boxes.

 .. _setting-rng: